 Review These Four Insurance Coverages Before Seasonal Storms Begin

 Hurricane season is here for coastal parts of the country.
 And while non-coastal areas may not directly be affected by hurricanes, everyone is susceptible to detrimental weather events, such as tornadoes, hail, severe thunderstorms and flooding.
-As a result, your home and belongings could suffer significant damage.
-Our team at Stewart Insurance wants to make sure you are properly insured before disaster strikes.
+With the onset of seasonal storms, safeguarding your assets through appropriate insurance coverage is crucial.
+Storm-related damage can be unexpected, and having sufficient protection can make a significant difference when disaster strikes.
 Here are four insurance coverages to consider:

 1. Home or Apartment